SWEGroup39/GatorChatApp/Sprint2.md

 ## Work Completed in Sprint 2:

  ### Frontend:
- - Created functions (using GET & POST request from the API ) that connect to the API -Have getMessages() --> gets all messages from a conversation, uses GET request that takes in two userIDs as parameters -Have sendMessage() --> creates a message typed by the user in the Database, uses POST request, adds message to MessageList in the Front at the same time, takes in a message body as parameters
+ - Created functions (using GET & POST request from the API ) that connect to the API.
+    - Have ```getMessages()``` --> gets all messages from a conversation, uses GET request that takes in two userIDs as parameters.
+    - Have ```sendMessage()``` --> creates a message typed by the user in the Database, uses POST request, adds message to MessageList in the Front at the same time, takes in a message body as parameters.
-    -Have searchMessage() --> gets a list of messages based on the content inside of them, uses GET Request, takes in message content as a parameter
+    - Have ```searchMessage()``` --> gets a list of messages based on the content inside of them, uses GET Request, takes in message content as a parameter.
- - When Message Window is opnened, all mesages between the two users are displayed
+ - When Message Window is opnened, all mesages between the two users are displayed.
- - The Message-Window simultanisly uploads sent message to datbase while displaying it to the screen
+ - The Message-Window simultanisly uploads sent message to datbase while displaying it to the screen.
- - Can search for specific messages and the Message-Window will autoscroll to them
+ - Can search for specific messages and the Message-Window will autoscroll to them.
- - Created a login page with a navigation bar at the top of the screen
+ - Created a login page with a navigation bar at the top of the screen.
    - The page consists of the elements:
-      -Username field
+      - Username field
-      -Password field
+      - Password field
-      -Login button
+      - Login button
-      -In the navigation bar:
+      - In the navigation bar:
-        -Home
-        -Services
-        -Chats
+        - Home
+        - Services
+        - Chats
-        -Sign up
+        - Sign up
-  -Additionally, an icon was added along with the title of the application to the top-left of the navigation bar.
+  - Additionally, an icon was added along with the title of the application to the top-left of the navigation bar.
- -A sign up page was also created which included the form fields of create username, create password, confirm password, and email address.
+ - A sign up page was also created which included the form fields of create username, create password, confirm password, and email address.

 <hr>